ali-rantakari/peg-markdown-highlight/README.md

 Whichever way you go, the command you run is `make markdown_parser.c`.

-The parser is written in C99, which MSVC does not explicitly support (it apparently expects `.c` files to be C89), but the code should compile nicely as C++ (just change the extensions to `.cpp` or set some magic switch in the project settings to make them compile as C++).
+MSVC does not support some of the GNU extensions the code uses, but the it should compile nicely as C++ (just change the extensions to `.cpp` or set some magic switch in the project settings to make them compile as C++).